Sharing is caring!

 - Extra Fine Glitter – I used Ruby, gold and green but you can use any color.
 For the white ornament, I used white embossing powder.

-There are also printable instructions at the bottom of the post if you love to print everything to have it on hand like I do!
+There are also printable instructions on how to glitter the inside of plastic ornaments at the bottom of the post if you love to print everything to have it on hand like I do!

 How to Make Glitter Ornaments with Polycrylic

-Take the lid off the ornament and add a bit of polyacrylic inside.
+Take the lid off the ornament and add a bit of polyacrylic inside at the top of the ornament.
 It doesn’t have to be a lot, maybe about 1/4 of the ornament.
 I like to use a funnel that is specifically dedicated to this project (from Dollar Tree!).

 Gently rotate the ornament all the way around so the polyacrylic covers the entire inside of the ornament.
-I keep rotating it while I turn it upside down.
+I keep rotating it while I turn the ornament upside down.

 Then let the rest of the solution drain out back into a container.
-Gently tap the sides a few time and try to get all the extra solution out – it can take 30 seconds or so.
+Gently tap the sides a few times and try to get all the extra polycrylic out – it can take 30 seconds or so.

 Adding Glitter in Clear Ornaments!